haskell-grpc-native/http2-client/README.md

 ## Usage

 First, make sure you are somewhat familiar with HTTP and HTTP2 standards by reading RFCs or Wikipedia pages.
+If you use the library, feel free to shoot me an e-mail (cf. commits) or a tweet @lucasdicioccio .

+### Installation

+This package is a standard `Stack` project, please also refer to Stack's documentation if you have trouble installing or using this package.

 ### Opening a stream